the Positive Online Content Campaign

 Positive Online Content can appear as a rather abstract concept, and indeed, it can mean very different things to different people.
 For the purposes of this website and its associated forthcoming Positive Online Content Campaign (POCC), we use the following definition:

 "Positive online content is digital content aimed at children, which enables them to learn, have fun, create, enjoy, develop a positive view of themselves and respect for their identity, enhance their participation in society and produce and distribute their own positive content."

 Ensuring that children have access to high-quality positive online experiences from an early age can assist and empower them to become active and participatory citizens.
-Following the success of the 2017 POCC Awareness Week, a new campaign was organised by members of the Insafe network of Safer Internet Centres (SICs) in Europe and some former POSCON (Positive Online Content and Services for Children in Europe) thematic network to place a spotlight on the issue throughout the month of September 2019.
-The ultimate aim was to promote a better digital childhood for young children, and encourage the creation of new tools and services, by providing positive examples of digital content for parents, teachers and, in particular, content providers and producers.
+Following the success of the 2017 POCC Awareness Week and the 2019 POCC Awareness Month, a new campaign is organised by members of the Insafe network of Safer Internet Centres (SICs) in Europe to place a spotlight on the issue throughout the month of September 2022.
+The ultimate aim is to promote a better digital childhood for young children, and encourage the creation of new tools and services, by providing positive examples of digital content for parents, teachers and, in particular, content providers and producers.

-The crowning event of the Positive Online Content Awareness Month was a closed POCC Focus Group for industry members, content providers and content producers, hosted in Brussels, Belgium on Thursday, 26 September 2019.
+The crowning event of the Positive Online Content Awareness Month is a closed POCC Focus Group for industry members, content providers and content producers on Thursday, 29 September 2022.